-Α lignment to Governm ent's Seven Strategic MTSF Priorities NCT is currently working with other consumer and credit regulatory partners to build a common enterprise architecture to ensure that information is seamlessly shared across organisations The NCT has adopted a set of values and guiding principles against which it holds itself to account.
-Integrity and ethical behaviour are important constructs within this framework.
-The NCT encourages the establishment of a developmental state through participation in the public sector Collective Bargaining Forum as well as in the utilisation of change management programmes to assist employees in times of transition.
-It also holds direct forms of engagement with employees to ensure that their voices are heard and has established an Employee Representative Forum to give effect to appropriate consultations.
-Confidence in the NCT, inspired by high quality adjudication & case management Priority 2: Economic Transformation Job Creation A predictable, efficient consumer regulatory environment is an prerequisite essential for the development and growth of the economy, businesses and consumer marketplaces.
-The NCT's 'Goal 1 - To effectively, efficiently and intelligently manage and adjudicate on matter brought to the NCT' focuses directly on this priority and Outcome 'High quality adjudicative decisions that are substantively and procedurally correct and create consistent jurisprudence in consumer, credit and intervention matters' are essential to condition such an environment.
-Certainty and predictability is also an important prerequisite for both domestic and foreign investment.
-Giving effect to Consumer and Credit regulation in an efficient and expeditious manner serves to positively shape investor perceptions and expectations.
-Consumers have, in the past, not enjoyed sufficient protection from exploitation and abuse at the hands of unscrupulous businesses.
-By giving effect to new, innovated consumer legislation, the NCT seeks to advance and give substantive meaning to the notion
+Alignment to Government's Seven Strategic MTSF Priorities NCT is currently working with other consumer and regulatory partners to build a common enter architecture to ensure that information is seam shared across organisations.
+The NCT has adopted a set of values and guprinciples against which it holds itself to account.
+Interand ethical behaviour are important constructs of this framework.
+The NCT encourages the establishment of developmental state through participation in the presector Collective Bargaining Forum as well as i utilisation of change management programmes to a employees in times of transition.
+It also holds direct to of engagement with employees to ensure that their vare heard and has established an Empl Representative Forum to give effect to approprint consultations. of a public in the assist forms voices loyee Confidence in the NCT, inspired by high quality adjudication & case management.
+Priority 2: Economic Transformation & Job Creation A predictable, efficient consumer regule environment is a prerequisite essential for development and growth of the economy, businesses consumer marketplaces.
+The NCT's 'Goal 1 - effectively, efficiently and intelligently manage adjudicate on matter brought to the NCT' focuses di on this priority and Outcome 'High quality adjudid decisions that are substantively and procedurally of and create consistent jurisprudence in consumer, and intervention matters' are essential to condition an environment.
+Certainty and predictability are also an imper prerequisite for both domestic and foreign investr Giving effect to Consumer and Credit regulation efficient and expeditious manner serves to post shape investor perceptions and expectations.
+Consumers have, in the past, not enjoyed suff protection from exploitation and abuse at the han unscrupulous businesses.
+By giving effect to innovated consumer legislation, the NCT seef advance and give substantive meaning to the not economic transformation. the es and - To and irectly cative orrect credit such ortant ment. in an itively ficient nds of new, ks to